HaxeFoundation/HaxeManual/content/12-target-details.md

   </target>
 ```

-Here you can see the vaious file groups, which are enabled or not depending on the compiler mode, and some standard libraries that are needed for Linux.
+Here you can see the various file groups, which are enabled or disabled depending on the compiler mode, and some standard libraries that are needed for Linux.

-##### Experimenting With Hxcpp Generated Code/Build.xml
+##### Experimenting with `hxcpp`-generated code/`Build.xml`

-If you are using external cpp code, or using meta-data to inject xml into the build process, and you are getting a compile or link error, then it can be useful to run the hxcpp build tool without re-running haxe.
-This lets you hand-edit the build file or generated c++ code until you get things to work.
+If you are using external C++ code or using metadata to inject XML into the build process, and you are getting a compiler or linker error, then it can be useful to run the `hxcpp` build tool without re-running Haxe.
+This lets you manually edit the build file or generated C++ code until you get things to work.
 Once you have solved the issues using this technique, then you can move the changes back into the injected/external code.

-First, compile haxe with '-v' flag.
-This gives quite a bit of debug, but will include a like like this:
+First, invoke the Haxe compiler with the `-v` flag.
+This gives quite a bit of debug info, but will include a line like this:

 ```
 haxelib run hxcpp Build.xml haxe -Dhaxe3="1" -Dhaxe_ver="4.000" -Dhxcpp_api_level="332" -Dsource-header="Generated by Haxe 4.0.0" -I"" -I"C:/Users/Hugh/dev/haxe/std/cpp/_std/" -I"C:/Users/Hugh/dev/haxe/std/"
 ```

 To use this, first change directories to your output directory.
-This will be the one you specified with the "-cpp" haxe compiler option.
-Then, cut and paste this command into a shell, cmd or batch file.
+This is the directory specified in the `--cpp` Haxe compiler option.
+Then copy and paste the `haxelib run ...` command into a shell, command or batch file.

 <!--label:target-cpp-build_xml-XmlInjection-->
 ##### Xml Injection

-When using external code in hxcpp, it is often useful to add libraries, include paths or compiler flags to the build process.
-This can be done with the `@:buildXml` class meta-data. eg,
+When using external code in `hxcpp`, it is often useful to add libraries, include paths or compiler flags to the build process.
+This can be done with the `@:buildXml` class metadata.
+E.g.:

 ```haxe
 @:buildXml("